Why Premier League clubs will have a close eye on Bundesliga's return to action this weekend | Goal.com

 There will be a Revierderby between Borussia Dortmund and Schalke on Saturday, Bayern Munich’s trip to face Union Berlin on Sunday, and a Monday night special between Werder Bremen and Bayer Leverkusen too.
 Basement battles, European tussles and, naturally, the odd mid-table dead rubber will all be featured.

-In the UK, BT Sport have announced that all games will be televised live, with a bumper audience anticipated.
+In the UK, BT Sport has announced that all games will be televised live, with a bumper audience anticipated.

 But it’s not just supporters who will have a close eye on events.
 Clubs, managers, agents, scouts, medics, broadcasters and executives all have reason to tune in.